The Best Time to Do 14 Common Healthy Habits

 Have a cavity filled in the afternoon

 The painkilling effect of dental anesthesia lasts longer in the afternoon than it does in the morning.
 In one study, lidocaine kept nerves numb up to five times longer when it was injected in the early afternoon compared with early morning.
-Don’t miss these 11 home cures for toothaches.
+Find out some more secrets to make the best of your next doctor’s appointment.

 Check your blood pressure in the morning and at night